 Helping Men Heal

-Trauma can be a bit different for men, in part because they are more likely to encounter violence or work in dangerous professions than women.
+Trauma can be a bit different for men because they are more likely to encounter violence or work in dangerous professions than women.
 Both are common sources of trauma.
 The other major way the experience of male trauma can differ is that, up until fairly recently, it was less socially acceptable for men to express any vulnerability than women.
 Even now, in traditional American culture, men are generally expected to be stoic and not talk about feelings or worries.

-Acceptance is Essential
+Acceptance Is Essential

 One of the most important things to consider with male trauma is the need to accept it.
 Men need to feel safe asking for help and not live in fear of judgment for living with male trauma.
 This silence is a problem.
 Particularly in traditionally authoritative male occupations where trauma is more common.
-These include first responders like police officers, paramedics and firefighters as well as soldiers.
-One goal for us all is to make men feel safe in asking for help for trauma, addiction and other mental health disorders.
+These include first responders like police officers, paramedics, and firefighters, as well as soldiers.
+One goal for us all is to make men feel safe in asking for help for trauma, addiction, and other mental health disorders.

 If you or someone you love is living with male trauma and a substance use disorder, Promises Brazos Valley can help.
-Give us a call at (800) 393-0391, or connect with us via our contact page here.
+Give us a call at 979.426.0086, or connect with us via our contact page here.